brunokoga/Montevideo/monsters_dir/kobold.md

 ## Kobold Characters

 Kobolds are defined by their class levels—they do not possess racial Hit Dice.
-A kobold with NPC class levels takes a –3 penalty to its CR (rather than the normal –2 penalty.
+A kobold with NPC class levels takes a –3 penalty to its CR (rather than the normal –2 penalty).
 All kobolds have the following racial traits.

 **–4 Strength, +2 Dexterity, –2 Constitution** : Kobolds are fast but weak.

-**Small** : Kobolds are Small and gain a +1 size bonus to their AC, a +1 size bonus on attack rolls, a –1 penalty to their CMB and CMD, and a +4 size bonus on [Stealth](../skill_dir/stealth#_stealth checks.
+**Small** : Kobolds are Small and gain a +1 size bonus to their AC, a +1 size bonus on attack rolls, a –1 penalty to their CMB and CMD, and a +4 size bonus on [Stealth](../skill_dir/stealth#_stealth) checks.

 **Normal Speed** : Kobolds have a base speed of 30 feet.